Murray Kinnell: Transatlantic commuter

-E. H. Sothern and his wife Julia Marlowe brought four English actors to the US in September 1923 for their final Shakespeare tour, one of which was Kinnell.
-The tour opened with Cymbeline on October 2, 1923 at the Jolson Theatre.
+E. H. Sothern and his wife Julia Marlowe brought four English actors to the US in September 1923 for their final Shakespeare tour, one of whom was Kinnell.
+The tour opened with Cymbeline on October 2, 1923, at the Jolson Theatre.
 Unfortunately, Marlowe was both past her prime and wedded to an outdated style of acting that drew harsh criticism.
-It cannot have been an easy experience for Kinnell, but he perservered with the company's repertoire of Shakespeare plays both in New York and on tour.
+It cannot have been an easy experience for Kinnell, but he persevered with the company's repertoire of Shakespeare plays both in New York and on tour.
 In March 1924 Kinnell left the still-going tour for a debut drama based on the book Simon Called Peter.

 Kinnell returned to England where he next performed during July 1924 in an original work by Joshua Jordan called The Dream Kiss, described as "a farce of somnambulism".
 It hardly seemed worth the trip, for he was next cast during September 1924 in the Broadway production of Hassan, based on the verses of James Elroy Flecker.
 This spectacle dispensed with tryouts due to its massive scale (some 200 performers including 60 principals and 70 dancers), perhaps relying on the success the production had in London the previous year.
 Despite incidental music by Frederick Delius the show closed after just 16 performances, with only Kinnell drawing praise among the cast.
 February 1925 saw him in a revival of William Congreve's The Way of the World.